 Fraud: Understand how the screening tool you’re using ensures that candidates are taking the tests themselves and not posting fraudulent scores.

 Tool, not marketplace: These tools enable your recruiting to team to vet candidates more effectively.
 But, they are not sources of candidates like a job board would be (although some of the best tech assessment vendors can help with sourcing).

 Coding Interview Software Pricing

 Tech recruiting platform pricing is typically based on the number of interviews you’ll be conducting on a monthly basis.
 We like this because the more interviews you conduct, the more value you’re going to get.

 Pricing starts in the $50/mo range for companies who are just getting started with one req, and can grow into the 6 figure range pretty easily.
 Here is a chart to give you a general sense for coding test platform pricing:

-Please note that these are ranges for coding interview software pricing, and are meant to give you a general idea of how much you might pay for your organization.
+Please note that these are ranges and are meant to give you a general idea of how much you might pay for your organization.
 However, prices will vary depending on a number of factors including: the features you need, support levels, vendor you partner with, HRTech integrations, etc.